 Audit Trails:

 Logging and audit trails can help to identify potential security breaches, monitor system performance, and ensure compliance with regulations and policies.
-By tracking user activities, you can identify any unauthorized access attempts, detect potential security breaches, and generate reports for compliance purposes.
+By tracking user activities, you can identify unauthorized access attempts, detect potential security breaches, and generate reports for compliance purposes.

 Logging and audit trails are also important for compliance purposes.
 By generating reports on user activities, you can provide evidence of compliance with regulations and policies, reducing the risk of penalties or legal action.